 It’s important to note that 2014 was the first possible year for children to have reached the maximum Canada Education Savings Grant (CESG) of $7,200.
 There have been thousands of parents across the country with kids who have hit and will hit the $7,200 maximum grant.
 When it comes to RESP withdrawals, families that are not careful and do not pro-actively use their CESG money may be faced with the potential of having to pay some of it back to the Government down the road!

 Let’s walk through an example of Jessica (Mom) and her daughter Brandi who is now going to post-secondary college for the first time to help understand the RESP withdrawal rules

 Over the years, Mom has managed to maximize the CESG grant (with a little help from Brandi’s grandparents). $36,000 of contributions went into the RESP.
 The government contributed the $7200 in grants (CESG).
 The total value of the RESP is now $61,000 so there is $17,800 of investment growth in the account.
 Now that Brandi is 18 and going to post-secondary education, these RESPs are going to come in very handy.

 Withdrawals from the RESP

-To get money out of the RESP, the first step is to contact the financial institution that holds the RESP (in this case, it’s Jessica’s financial advisor) to request a withdrawal.
-The terminology is that the subscriber (Jessica) initiates the withdrawal and not the beneficiary (Brandi the daughter).
+To get money out of the RESP, the first step is to contact the financial institution that holds the RESP (in this case, it’s Mom’s financial advisor) to request a withdrawal.
+The terminology used is the subscriber (Mom) initiates the withdrawal and not the beneficiary (Brandi the daughter).
 Only the person that sets up the account can initiate the withdrawal.

 Related article: Terminology of RESPs